architectury/architectury-documentations/docs/forge_loom/getting_started.md

 ---

 ## The Easy Way (100% From Scratch)
-Clone the [Architectury Loom Example Mod](https://github.com/architectury/archloom-example-mod) and import build.gradle as a project.
+Download templates from [Architectury Templates](https://github.com/architectury/architectury-templates) and import build.gradle as a project.

 ## The Not Quite So Easy Way (Converting [Fabric Mods](https://github.com/FabricMC/fabric-example-mod) to Forge)